Azure/OnBoardVMInsights/Policy/README.md

 Does this meet needs?
 Or is more control such as a parameter on the Initiative for the VM Locations required? (we want the minimum set of parameters to keep things simple for the most common case)

 ### VM Scale Sets
-We want to discuss needs of users of VM Scale Sets, is there a need for us to supply policies?
 VM Scale Sets default to have an UpgradePolicy of Manual - which means if there is a change like apply a VM extension, you have to 'Upgrade' each VM to get the change
 When creating new VMSS - since our policy runs after creation - means customer must do this step themselves.

-Looking for feedback from users of VM Scale Sets
+Looking for feedback from users of VM Scale Sets - how can we improve this?

+Should the policies for VM Scale sets be in same initiative or the VM policies, or is the owner of the Scale Set different, so should be a different initiative?

 ### Source for the Policies
 Policy supports Built-In policies and Custom Policies, and we need feedback on delivery of VM Insights policies.